Large Electron Model: A Universal Ground State Predictor: Neural Network Slater--Jastrow and Hartree--Fock comparison

+where the benchmark used here contains a single determinant.
+Multi-determinant Slater--Jastrow expansions, in which the determinant factor is replaced by a configuration expansion $\sum_{\alpha} c_{\alpha}D_{\alpha}$, have also become standard in modern quantum Monte Carlo and can substantially improve nodal flexibility.
+However, they introduce an additional multiconfigurational expansion and therefore go beyond the scope of this compact baseline comparison.

+The Jastrow factor is taken to be real, $J(\mathbf{R})\in\mathbb{R}$, so $\exp(J(\mathbf{R}))$ is strictly positive for all configurations.
+This is the standard Slater--Jastrow convention: the Jastrow factor reshapes the amplitude and captures correlation effects, but by itself it does not change the antisymmetric sign structure or nodal surface inherited from the determinant.

+In addition, our NN Jastrow is more expressive than a traditional low-parameter Jastrow ansatz.
+Standard Jastrow factors are often built from explicit one-body and two-body terms, such as $\sum_i \nu(r_i)$ and $\sum_{i<j}u(r_{ij})$.
+By contrast, the neural Jastrow used here is represented by multiple nonlinear layers acting on the full electronic configuration, so its effective expansion contains higher-order many-electron correlations beyond a simple pairwise form.
+Thus, even within a single-determinant Slater--Jastrow structure, this baseline is stronger than a conventional two-body Jastrow ansatz.

-where we have the option to integrate a backflow component to further improve the nodal structure, and recover even more correlation energy.
+For the no-backflow version, $\widetilde{\mathbf{r}}_i=\mathbf{r}_i$; the same notation also allows the optional integration of a backflow component to further improve the nodal structure and recover additional correlation energy.
 The backflow coordinates $\widetilde{\mathbf{r}}_i$ are smooth, permutation-equivariant displacements of the bare electron positions that depend on the full configuration,

 (with $\eta$ a learned or parameterized scalar function).
 The Jastrow factor captures the short-range correlation hole and a substantial fraction of dynamic correlation, while backflow improves the nodal structure by allowing the determinant to depend on correlation-distorted coordinates.
-This is reflected in Fig.~\ref{fig:supp_densities}: compared to Hartree--Fock, the Slater--Jastrow (no backflow) densities remain closer to the expected circular profile at weak and intermediate coupling, and when angular features appear at strong coupling they do so in a more regular, physically interpretable pattern.
+This is reflected in Fig.~\ref{fig:supp_densities}: compared to Hartree--Fock, the single-determinant NN Slater--Jastrow (no backflow) densities remain closer to the expected circular profile at weak and intermediate coupling, and when angular features appear at strong coupling they do so in a more regular, physically interpretable pattern.
 However, even with backflow the ansatz remains limited by its restricted determinant backbone and cannot represent the full multiconfigurational mixing that becomes essential in the strongly correlated regime (also making it unstable and difficult to optimize at higher couplings).
 As a result, Slater--Jastrow can still exhibit residual angular-momentum mixing and does not match the wavefunction-level fidelity achieved by the foundation model.